OK-CodeClinic/Java-Web-App-Deployed-to-AWS-Cloud/README.md

-#  JAVA WEB APP DEPLOYED TO AWS CLOUD (Vprofile Web app)
+#  JAVA WEB APP DEPLOYED TO AWS CLOUD (Vprofile Project)
 ## DESCRIPTION:
 Vprofile project covers how i deployed on premises java web app, host it and run it on AWS cloud using the Lift and shift strategy.